 Empirically, our research identifies the origins of change in the composition of national climate coalitions.
 The business coalition opposing national climate policy is broad and powerful along the fossil fuel supply chain-it conducts sixty-six percent of U.S. lobbying on climate policy (Cory, Lerner, and Osgood 2020).
-Yet this coalition is fraying as economic interests begin to support climate policy (Downie 2019; Kennard 2020).
+Yet this coalition is fraying as economic interests begin to support climate policy (Kennard 2020).
 State policy is a key driver and political lever.
 We show that state climate policy can pay broader dividends in terms of national political mobilization.
-Both mechanisms of horizontal and vertical mobilization offer sub-national climate leaders pathways to reconfiguring national climate coalitions, albeit over long time horizons.
+Both mechanisms of horizontal and vertical mobilization offer sub-national climate leaders pathways to reconfiguring national climate coalitions.